All Episodes

 The president has claimed without evidence that millions of people voted fraudulently in the presidential election.

-This is a Wall Street Journal story, so uh keep a sharp eye on that.
+This is a Wall Street Journal story.

-Bill O'Reilly used the word killer while pressing Trump on whether he thought he would get along, pardon me, get along with uh Putin.
+Bill O'Reilly used the word killer while pressing Trump on whether he thought he would get along, pardon me, get along with Putin.

-O'Reilly said Putin's a killer.
+O'Reilly said, Putin's a killer.

-Trump said there's a lot of killers.
+Trump said, There's a lot of killers.

 We've got a lot of killers.